YamaXuna/graphs/README.md

 Create a C++ template library that defines a graph data structure and implements several common graph algorithms.
 The library should be designed to be reusable and easily integrated into other projects.

 # features
 class template for graphs.
-Only adjacency matrix for this version.
+currently provides matrix based graph, tough not recommended because of innefficiency of vectors of vectors

 # Requirements